oskarrough/codesandnotes/content/Roughly learning Ember-js/1-setting-up.md

 weight: 1
 ---

 We'll be using a bunch of tools namely: [Ember.js](http://emberjs.com/), [Ember-CLI](http://www.Ember-CLI.com/), [Firebase](https://www.firebase.com/) and [Emberfire](https://github.com/firebase/emberfire).
 To put the project online later we'll use [Surge](http://surge.sh/).
-All are free tools and Firebase has premium features if you want to go pro.
-For hobby projects, they have a very generous plan which we'll accept.
+All are free tools and Surge and Firebase have premium features if you want to be pro.

+For hobby projects however, we don’t need to as they have both have very generous plans, which we'll gladly accept.

 To install all of these, you need to have node.js and git running on your system.
-When it works, you can open Terminal.app and do `node --version` or `git --version` to make sure it works.
+Unfortunately I don’t have the space to explain that here.

 > I've only been able to test on OS X but the ideas of the guide should hopefully pierce through platforms